hannaofficial/Seach-images/README.md

 Here I  use useQuery hook because of that If anyone search the same url it automatically get loaded without being loaded from the api call

-useQuery code is in Gallery.
+useQuery code is in Gallery.jsx

 If you want to run this code on your computer